Vonng/pigsty/docs/v-pgsql.md

 ### `pg_listen`

-IP address of PG listening, type: `ip`, level: C, default value: `"0.0.0.0"`.
+PG listen IP address, type: `ip`, level: C, default value: `"0.0.0.0"`.

-IP address of database listening,default all IPv4 addresses `0.0.0.0`, if you want to include all IPv6 addresses, you can use `*`.
+PG listen to IP address, default all IPv4 addresses `0.0.0.0`, if you want to include all IPv6 addresses, you can use `*`.

 ### `pg_port`

-Port of PG listening, type: `int`, level: C, default value: `5432`, not recommended to change.
+PG listen to Port, type: `int`, level: C, default value: `5432`, not recommended to change.

 ### `pg_localhost`

-UnixSocket address used by PG, type: `ip|path`, level: C, default value: `"/var/run/postgresql"`.
+PG's UnixSocket dir, type: `ip|path`, level: C, default value: `"/var/run/postgresql"`.

-The Unix socket directory holds the Unix socket files for PostgreSQL and Pgbouncer, which are accessed through the local Unix socket when the client does not specify an IP address to access the database.
+The Unix socket dir holds the Unix socket files for PostgreSQL and Pgbouncer, which are accessed through the local Unix socket when the client does not specify an IP address to access the database.

 ### `patroni_enabled`

-Whether Patroni is enabled or not, type: `bool`, level: C, default value: `true`.
+Enabled Patroni, type: `bool`, level: C, default value: `true`.

 If false, Pigsty will skip the process of Patroni pulling up with Postgres directly.
-This option is used when accessing an existing instance.
+This option is used when accessing an existing ins.

 ### `patroni_mode`

-Patroni configuration mode, type: `enum`, level: C, default value: `"default"`.
+Patroni working mode, type: `enum`, level: C, default value: `"default"`.

 * `default`: Enable Patroni to enter high availability auto-switching mode.
 * `pause`: Enable Patroni to automatically enter maintenance mode after completing initialization (no automatic master-slave switching).